Emily3403/OperatingSystem/README.md

 ## Cloning the repository

-Since you'll have to clone a > 100 MiB compiler you need `git-lfs`.
+Since we are hosting a version of zig with 126 MiB, you'll need `git-lfs` to download it.

-Get it with
+Install it with
 - `sudo pacman -S git-lfs`
 - `sudo dnf install git-lfs`
 - `sudo apt install git-lfs`